mcibique/vue-testing-examples/README.md

 }
 ```

-And let's pretend that the back-end is not ready yet.
+And let's pretend that the backend is not ready yet.
 We can create a twin service with fake implementation:

 ```js
 export default class AuthServiceStub {